LLNL/scr/doc/rst/users/overview.rst

 However, it can withstand failures that kill the application processes but leave the node intact, such as application bugs and file I/O errors.

-With :code:`Partner`, SCR writes checkpoint files to storage accessible to the local process, and it also copies each checkpoint file to storage accessible to a partner process from another failure group.
+With :code:`Partner`, SCR writes dataset files to storage accessible to the local process, and it also copies each dataset file to storage accessible to a partner process from another failure group.
 This scheme is slower than :code:`Single`, and it requires twice the storage space.
 However, it is capable of withstanding failures that disable a storage device.
 In fact, it can withstand failures of multiple devices,